lightstep/opentelemetry-examples/collector/cilium/README.md

 #### b.
 Collector installation

 Installing the Collector is straightforward.
-Assuming you have already added the chart repo, you can install it like this...
+Assuming you have already added the chart repo, you can install it with the helm chart like this...

-Or we can use the helm charts like ...

 ```sh
 helm install your-release-name -n your-collector-operator-namespace --create-namespace